“Why are you looking among the dead for someone who is alive?

 He isn’t here!
 He is risen from the dead.”

 – Luke 24:5-6

 There is no greater comeback in the history of mankind than Jesus’ resurrection.
-Some people of His day saw Him as a radical and a troublemaker.
+Some people of Jesus’ day saw Him as a radical and a troublemaker.
 Others viewed Him as a lunatic making outlandish claims about who He was.
-Yet to another segment of people He was hope.
-They desired nothing more than for Him to be the King, the Messiah for whom they had been waiting so long.
+Yet to another segment of people Jesus was hope.
+They desired nothing more for Him than to be the King, the Messiah for whom they had been waiting so long.
 His life was filled with controversy, unexplained miracles and fear.
 His final week on earth was a whirlwind of great expectation and complete despair.
 His trial, crucifixion and death on the cross left followers confused and hopeless.
 The game was over.
 But wait, God was orchestrating a comeback for the ages.
-He wasn’t going to turn his back on his people.
-In three short days, we’re taken from a hopeless Calvary to a hopeful empty tomb.
+He was not going to turn His back on His people.
+In three short days, we are taken from a hopeless Calvary to a hopeful empty tomb.
 Jesus is alive!
 Nothing can hold Him back.
 Nothing can defeat Him, not even death.
 All hope is not gone.
 God has given us unending hope and His name is Jesus.

-Lord God, thank You for giving us hope through Your Son Jesus Christ.
-May we live out the life He modeled today and every day.
+Lord God, thank You for giving me hope through Your Son Jesus Christ.
+As I go through this day, help me to live out the life He modeled.
 Amen.